 The design of the temple is a typical hexastyle, which means that the front portico has six columns.

 The site would have contained colossal depiction of Poseidon

-Although it is now lost, a massive bronze statue of the god Poseidon, possibly measuring 6 meters, or 20 feet, tall, would have stood within the temple at Sounio.
+Although it is now lost, a massive bronze statue of the god Poseidon, possibly measuring six meters, or twenty feet, tall would have stood within the temple at Sounio.

-The columns are of the Doric Order and were made of huge blocks of locally-quarried white marble.
+The columns are of the Doric Order and were constructed of huge blocks of locally-quarried, white marble.

-On one of the columns, visitors can still make out the scratchings of famed Philhellene and Romantic poet Lord Byron, who etched his name into the marble.
-Byron was not the only person to leave his mark on the site.
+On one of the columns, visitors can still make out the engravings of famed Philhellene and Romantic poet Lord Byron, who etched his name into the marble.
+Byron was not the only person to leave behind his mark on the site.

-The earliest excavations and studies of the beautiful site were made in 1797 by British noblemen.
+The earliest excavations and studies of the beautiful site were carried out in 1797 by British noblemen.